acmeair/acmeair-nodejs/README.md

 ### The datastore configuration

-* All datastore configuration is defined in settings.json.
+* All default datastore configuration is defined in settings.json.
-* When running on Bluemix, datasource url will be read from service binding information.
+* When running on Bluemix, datasource url will be read from bound service information.
 * For CLoudant, you need to follow document/DDL/cloudant.ddl to create database and define search index.

 ### How to extend with more datasource types